Privacy Policy

 • Employment history, qualifications, professional affiliations, referee details (for applicants).

-• Information relevant to client work (e.g., stakeholder context, communications history, project inputs).
+• Information relevant to client work (for example, stakeholder context, communications history, project inputs).

 Identification

-• Government-issued ID (e.g., driver’s licence or passport) only where reasonably necessary (for example, verification for specific engagements).
+• Government-issued ID (for example, driver’s licence or passport) only where reasonably necessary (for example, verification for specific engagements).

 Online information